The Animal That Therefore I Am

 The Animal That Therefore I Am (L'Animal que donc je suis) is a book based on the ten-hour address on the subject of "the autobiographical animal" given by the French philosopher Jacques Derrida at the 1997 Cerisy Conference and subsequently published as a long essay under the title, "The Animal That Therefore I Am (More To Follow)".
 The book has gained notability as signalling Derrida's turn to questions surrounding the ontology of nonhuman animals, the ethics of animal slaughter and the difference between humans and other animals.
-Derrida's lecture has come to be a foundational text in Animal Studies within the fields of literary criticism and critical theory.
-Whilst the text is often seen as marking the "animal turn" in Derrida's oeuvre, Derrida himself has said that his interest in animals is in fact present in his earliest writings.
+Derrida's lecture has come to be a foundational text in animal studies within the fields of literary criticism and critical theory.
+Whilst the text is often seen as marking the "animal turn" in Derrida's oeuvre, Derrida himself said that his interest in animals was in fact present in his earliest writings.

 Publication

 The address was first partially published in English in the Winter 2002 issue of the journal Critical Inquiry.
-In 2008 it was republished in a book entitled The Animal That Therefore I Am, which reprinted the address along with an essay entitled 'And Say The Animal Responded', and two previously unpublished essays.
+In 2008 it was republished in a book entitled The Animal That Therefore I Am, which reprinted the address along with an essay entitled "And Say The Animal Responded", and two previously unpublished essays.
 All of the essays were taken from Derrida's various addresses at the 1997 Cerisy conference.